marisolosman/marisolosman.github.io/_pages/cv.md

 ## Teaching

-I have been working as an Assistant at the University of Buenos Aires since 2012.
+I have been appointed as Lecturer at the University of Buenos Aires in May 2024.
+In the past, I worked as Teaching Assistant.
 All the positions were obtained by open and competitive selection processes.
 Check the [teaching](https://marisolosman.github.io/talks/) section for more details

 ### Lecturer in short courses (by invitation)

-- Lecturer in the “South American School on Predictability and Prediction on Subseasonal Timescales” organized by the WMO.
-Paraguay 10/07/2017 al 14/07/2017.
+- Lecturer in the “Workshop on Subseasonal Prediction” organized by SISSA project under the Regional Climate Center for Souther South America.
+Buenos Aires, Argentina.
+18/03/2024 al 22/04/2024.

 - Lecturer in the “10 International Training Workshop.
 Theme: Subseasonal to seasonal forecasting” organized by NOAA-USAID.
 Guayaquil, Ecuador.
 9/07/2018 al 20/07/2018.

+- Lecturer in the “South American School on Predictability and Prediction on Subseasonal Timescales” organized by the WMO.
+Paraguay 10/07/2017 al 14/07/2017.

 ## Student Supervision

-- Luciano Andrian.
-Master Student at UBA.
-Thesis title: Study of seasonal variations of climate predictability on seasonal timescales over South America.

-- Nahuel Gomez.
-Master Student at UBA.
-Thesis title: Dynamic of the Antarctic Sudden Stratospheric Warming in 2019 and its comparison with the 2002 event.

-- Lucía Castro.
-Master Student at UBA.
-Thesis title: Assessment of the forecast performance of weekly temperature anomalies during the warm season by the SubX models.
+### Current Students

+- Luciano Andrian is a PhD student working on the combine influence of ENSO and other climate patterns on South America climate on interannual timescales.
+Co-supervisor: Carolina Vera.

+- Nahuel Gomez is a PhD student working on the stratospheric-tropospheric coupling in the Southern Hemisphere.
+Co-supervisor: Carolina Vera.

+- Marco Micieli is a Master student working on topological analysis of the dynamics of the subpolar jet in Southern South America.
+Supervisor: Denise Sciamarella.

+### Past Students

+- I have supervised 3 Master students and co-supervised 1 Master student at UBA.
+- I have co-supervised a Bachelor student at KIT.
+- I have co-supervised a Master student at KIT.

 ## Projects